N4SJAMK/teamboard/README.md

 Open console or terminal (in windows you should use git bash, because of shell script (sh)).

+Run these scripts in your teamboard folder that you previously cloned.

 If you can use direct ssh access and account to github use command: